vk-5/RouteSetter/README.md

 ### Climbing wall and Rock
 - in these panels the funcionality is almost similar
 - they contain collections of 3D models
-- you can manage these collections
+- you can manage these collections by Save and Remove buttons
 #### Add
 - adds selected model from collection
 ![](https://github.com/vk-5/RouteSetter/blob/master/gifs/add_from_collection.gif)